teusink/Home-Security-by-Pi/2-Configuration.md

       Note: To not cripple the Google search-engine to much (and annoy the spouse :), I have added the Google ad-servers.
 Google Analytics is not whitelisted though.

    - Add the following source to Pi-Hole's Block Lists: `https://www.malwaredomainlist.com/hostslist/hosts.txt`
+   - Change the short random generated password with a longer random generated one: `sudo pihole -a -p`.

 ### PiVPN (OpenVPN)
 - Now we need to do some stuff to configure PiVPN (so make sure it is installed) in such a way that it uses the Pi-hole as a DNS-resolver, and therefore utilizing the Pi-hole capabilities.